Electrical Engineering (EE)

 This laboratory course consists of multiple projects that the students will complete based upon the concepts learned in EE 321.
 The overall aim of the course is to increase the students' depth of understanding of digital logic design and implementation.
 Prerequisite: EE 321.

 This course is one of the fundamental courses of Electrical Engineering, providing theoretical concepts and mathematical tools used for the design and analysis of continuous-time linear systems, as well as analog signals.
 Topics covered in this course include linear convolution, impulse response, Fourier series, Fourier transforms, and Laplace transform.
-Prerequisite: MATH 2413 and EE 2305.
+Prerequisite: MATH 2414.

 EE 326.
 Signals and Systems I Lab.
 1 Hour.